Proper Pacifier Use

-1. In the newborn nursery.
-Peer through any newborn nursery window and you’re sure to witness contented babies lying quietly in plastic boxes all plugged in with no place to go.
+Peer through any newborn nursery window and you’re sure to witness contented babies lying quietly in plastic boxes all with pacifiers plugged in with no place to go.
 Pull the plug on this scene.
 These babies should be plugged into their mothers.

-2. In the early weeks of breastfeeding.
-When learning how to breastfeed, a baby should have only mother’s nipple in his mouth.
+When learning how to breastfeed, pacifier use should be avoided.
+A baby should have only mother’s nipple in his mouth.
 About the only thing a newborn has to “learn” is how to suck on mother’s nipple the right way to get the most milk.

 - Many sensitive babies gag on every pacifier you might try.
-The texture, taste, and smell are rejected hands down.
-Other babies make the transition from rubber to flesh nipples without any confusion or complaint.
+The texture, taste and smell are rejected hands down.
+Other babies make the transition from pacifier use to mother’s nipples without any confusion or complaint.

-4. As habitual substitutes for nurturing.
-Ideally, pacifiers are for the comfort of babies, not the convenience of parents (but I have yet to meet the ideal parent or the ideal baby and, believe it or not, you probably won’t meet any on this site.)
+Ideally, pacifier use is for the comfort of babies, not the convenience of parents (but I have yet to meet the ideal parent or the ideal baby and, believe it or not, you probably won’t meet any on this site.)
 To insert the plug and leave baby in the plastic infant seat every time he cries is unhealthy reliance on an artificial comforter.
 This baby needs picking up and holding.
 Always relying on an alternative peacemaker lessens the buildup of baby’s trust in the parents and denies the parents a chance to develop baby-comforting skills.
 Pacifiers are meant to satisfy intense sucking needs, not to delay or replace nurturing.
 A person should always be at the other end of a comforting tool.
 The breast (or the finger) has the built-in advantage of making sure you don’t fall into the habit of just plugging up the source of the cries as a mechanical gesture.
 When baby cries, if you find yourself, by reflex, reaching for the pacifier instead of reaching for your baby, pull the plug – and lose it.